memfault/interrupt/_drafts/gdb-python-post.md

 ### GDB Pretty Printers

-When we print a structure, GDB will by default will display each of the individual fields.
+When we print a structure, GDB will display each of the individual fields.
 The `s_list_head` in the code above would look something like this:

 ```
 (gdb) p s_list_head